dtheras/Reading/README.md

 ### <=2016 (est.)
 |Author|Title|
 |----|------|
+| Percy Bysshe Shelley | The Masque of Anarchy
 | Czeslaw Milosz | The Captive Mind |
+| John Carey, Editor | Eyewitness to History
 | Edvard Kocbek | Poems: Microphone on the Wall, Rocket, On Freedom of Minnd|
 | Umberto Eco| UR-Fascism|
 | Dmitri Borgmann| Language on Vacation an Olio of Orthographic Oddities|